 A McCutcheon built Shelly in dinghy park at the Gulfport Midwinters.

 MINT - Qualifies for Gen 1 (our Classic Moth division for the more stable, higher wetted surface hulls that are not Vintage).
-A reasonably docile design from the 1950's.
+A Bill Lee national championship winner, the Mint is a reasonably docile design from the 1950's.
 Never built one but the bow sections go very fine and look to present some challenges to the home builder.
 That being said, 6 hulls were built in Elizabeth City in the 1990's.
 George has the section lines.

 A picture of the beautiful restoration of the first Mint built.....

 And John Pugh sailing a Mint at the E-City Nationals.

 FLORIDA CATES - The most successful American design of the 1960's.
 Florida boatbuilder, Harry Cates, evolved the shape from Warren Bailey's Mach 1. massaging the shape to make it easy to home build in plywood.
 Charlie Hunt drew up the plans.
 A Gen 1 design, the Cates is another V'd shape but much more stable then the Mistral or Energizer.
 Low freeboard and a wet boat.
 George A. has the plans (see top of post).